 Some have also speculated that book-only fan-favorite Tom Bombadil could also make an appearance, though this has not been confirmed or denied yet.

 The absence of substantial source material that the creators are allowed to use to bring the Second Age to life might worry some fans of Tolkien’s work.
 However, the liberties the production is going to take won’t be unfaithful to Tolkien’s world.
 Tolkien scholar Tom Shippey (author of J.R.R.
 Tolkien: Author of the Century and The Road to Middle Earth) is supervising the show’s development, so events that contradict what Tolkien has established are unlikely.
-This is not to say there aren't any things that could ruin the new Lord of the Rings, but the production seems well thought of.
+This is not to say there are no things that could ruin the new Lord of the Rings, but the production seems well thought of.

 The first season of the TV Show will be 20 episodes long while a second one has already been confirmed.
 This might seem hard to imagine now, especially with so little source material to work with.
 However, remembering the richness of Tolkien’s world and the fact that the Second Age of Middle Earth lasted 3,441 years, everything is possible.